epam/miew/tools/templates/getting-started-for-dummies.md

 ### Source Data

-The mapping process relies on input files that contain atom coordinates along with other essential information.
+Source data for the visualization are files that contain atom coordinates along with other essential information.
 Multiple formats are available, but for proteins, the [Protein Data Bank][] serves as a centralized database.
 This database gathers results from [crystallography][] experiments of molecular